Car Enthusiasm

 Psychology

 The appeal draws on mastery and technical curiosity, the sensory pleasure of sound and motion, nostalgia, status and self-expression, and the bonding that shared enthusiasm provides.
 Childhood exposure, family influence, and an early formative experience with a specific vehicle frequently seed a lifelong interest.
-As a non-sexual interest it sits entirely outside the paraphilia framework used in clinical sexology-the term "fetish" is borrowed here only in its everyday sense, and the interest involves no erotic component.
-(A genuinely sexual attraction to vehicles, mechanophilia, is a separate and far rarer phenomenon and is not what "car enthusiasm" denotes.)
+As a non-sexual interest it sits entirely outside the paraphilia framework used in clinical sexology: the word "fetish" is borrowed here only in its everyday sense, and the interest involves no erotic component.
+A genuinely sexual attraction to vehicles, mechanophilia, is a separate and far rarer phenomenon and is not what "car enthusiasm" denotes.

 Prevalence & culture

-Car enthusiasm is one of the most visible and economically significant hobbies worldwide, sustaining vast media, motorsport, aftermarket, and collector-vehicle industries.
+Car enthusiasm is one of the most visible and economically significant hobbies worldwide, sustaining large media, motorsport, aftermarket, and collector-vehicle industries.
 Sustained relative interest is reflected in Google Trends search data, and mainstream lay coverage such as Glamour's A–Z of kinks routinely distinguishes non-sexual enthusiast "obsessions" of this kind from sexual fetishes.
-Dedicated communities are large and global, though, because it is benign and unremarkable, the interest has attracted comparatively little dedicated psychological study.
+Dedicated communities are large and global; because the interest is benign and unremarkable, it has attracted comparatively little dedicated psychological study.

 Safety, consent & law